manuel12/fluent-css/README.md

 ### Brief overview of what the library does:

-This library was inspired by the styles of the [Duolingo](https://www.duolingo.com/learn) and [Font Awesome](https://fontawesome.com/) websites.
+FluentCSS was inspired by the styles of the [Duolingo](https://www.duolingo.com/learn) and [Font Awesome](https://fontawesome.com/) websites.
 I wanted to create a library that would inmeditaly improve the look of a website when imported, but also provided the user with utility classes to alter the stylings of the different elements in use.

 ### How the library was built:

-The library was built using plain CSS and Font Awesome icons.
+FluentCSS was built using plain CSS and Font Awesome icons.

 ## Download

 ### How to download the library:

-Simply clone the repository locally and extract the _custom-library.min.css_ file.
+Simply clone the repository locally and extract the _fluent.min.css_ file.

 ### How to import the library:

-In order to import the library simply add the two library links on the head tag of your index.html
+In order to import FluentCSS simply add the two library links on the head tag of your index.html

     <link rel="stylesheet" href="custom-library.min.css" />